 Graduate students must attend one of the Research Colloquiums as required by graduate courses.
 Those who cannot attend the Colloquium may watch it online via BlueJeans or Facebook Live.

-Where: Xi'An & Beijing, China
+Where: Beijing, Wuhan, Xi'An, China

 Application Deadline: March 1, 2018